Kartischer Sattel

-As the designation hints, this summit is a relatively
+As the designation hints, this summit is a relatively gentle

-gentle saddle between converging valleys.
-The two
+saddle between converging valleys.
+The two approaches have

-approaches have very different characters: one long,
+very different characters: one long, scenic up and down

-scenic up and down roller coaster through the fascinating
+roller coaster through the fascinating villages of the

-villages of the Lesachtal, the other side a quick
+Lesachtal, the other side a quick unproblematic climb to the

 |

-01.(km00,700m) START-END EAST:
+01.(km00,700m)

-Koetschach-Mauthen
+START-END EAST: Koetschach-Mauthen

 02.(km21+1/2,1100m) St Lorenzen im Lesachtal